-Little Italy - What was once a very distinct Italian community is now the hip strip of College Street.
-It still has a very Italian vibe with fresh markets, the Italian Walk of Fame and Toronto's premier Italian restaurants.
+Little Italy – What was once a very distinct Italian community is now the hip strip of College Street.
+It still has a very Italian vibe with fresh markets, the Italian Walk of Fame and Toronto’s premier Italian restaurants.
 VIP Tours of Little Italy or Ossington – Enjoy the VIP treatment and dinner with a chef enjoying the local culture and food.

 Lee’s Palace – Fantastic concert hall on Bloor Street welcoming the hottest upcoming acts.

 Madison Pub – A favorite university hang out spanning three huge mansions.
 The fun part is trying to find your friends when you arrive.